For what type of crime can I get compensation?

 - Identity card or passport or certificate of marital status

-- Residence permit or acknowledgment of receipt of an application for renewal of residence permit
+- Residence permit or acknowledgement of receipt of an application for renewal of residence permit

 - Proper proof of payment of funeral expenses and medical expenses